 Offered instruments are listed here.
 Updates with respect to previous semesters are as follows:

-- GIARPS (simultaneous use of GIANO + HARPS-N) shared risk offer.
-Proposals requesting GIARPS must provide a backup program with one instrument only (GIANO or HARPS-N).
+- The GIARPS configuration (simultaneous use of HARPS-N and GIANO-B) is offered on shared risk mode.
+Please provide a backup program with one instrument only (HARPS-N or GIANO-B) in case the GIARPS configuration is not available.

 The instruments WiFSIP and SES are offered: